 - Fully understand the concept of consent in sexual situations and have practices to put in place in their personal lives

-- Understand the effects of sexual assaults
+- Understand the effects of sexual assault on survivors

-- Be aware of the full implications of Title IX from sports to the classroom to sexual relations
+- Be aware of the implications of Title IX from sports to the classroom to sexual relations

 - Be trained in Bystander Intervention and be given strategies to implement when they see a potentially dangerous situation arise

-- Be made aware of local and school rules and laws that overlap with the concepts presented when applicable
+- Be aware of local and school rules and laws that overlap with the concepts presented when applicable

 - Have an understanding of when a personal interaction has crossed the line into unwanted sexual attention